Sarah Wynn-Williams

-Sarah Wynn-Williams (born 1979 or 1980) is a New Zealand lawyer, public policy expert, and author.
-She was formerly the Director of Public Policy at Facebook.
+Sarah Wynn-Williams (born 1979 or 1980) is a New Zealand lawyer, public policy advisor, and author.
+She was formerly a Director of Public Policy at Facebook.
 Her book Careless People: A Cautionary Tale of Power, Greed, and Lost Idealism was released in 2025 over Facebook's objections.

 Early life

 Wynn-Williams grew up in Christchurch.
 In 1993, she was attacked by a shark as a teenager while on holiday at the Golden Bay Holiday Park in Tukurua (part of Parapara) in Golden Bay / Mohua.
 She graduated with a B.A. from the University of Canterbury and a M.L. from Victoria University.

 Career

 Wynn-Williams practiced law at the Mallesons, Stephen, Jacques law firm.
 From 2002 to 2007, she was a policy adviser in the diplomatic service of the New Zealand government.
 From 2007–2011, she managed New Zealand's political affairs and government relations office at its embassy in Washington, D.C.
 She has also worked for Oxfam International.

 Wynn-Williams began working for Facebook in 2011, eventually becoming its global public policy director.
 Facebook terminated Williams's employment in 2017, allegedly for "poor performance and toxic behavior".
 Williams has stated she believes this was in retaliation for reporting her boss Joel Kaplan for sexual harassment.